awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-2/fargate_service.md

 ![Table](/images/ecs-spot-capacity-providers/table1.png)

-As you see 3 tasks were placed on FARGATE and 1 is placed on FARGATE_SPOT Capacity Providers as per the Capacity Providers Strategy.
+Note that 3 tasks placed on FARGATE and 1 task is placed on FARGATE_SPOT capacity providers as expected.

 Spot Interruption Handling on ECS Fargate Spot
 ---

 When tasks using Fargate Spot capacity are stopped due to a Spot interruption, a two-minute warning is sent before a task is stopped.
 The warning is sent as a task state change event to Amazon EventBridge and a SIGTERM signal to the running task.
 When using Fargate Spot as part of a service, the service scheduler will receive the interruption signal and attempt to launch additional tasks on Fargate Spot if capacity is available.

-To ensure that your containers exit gracefully before the task stops, the following can be configured:
+To ensure that the application containers exit gracefully before the task stops, the following can be configured:

 • A stopTimeout value of 120 seconds or less can be specified in the container definition that the task is using.
 Specifying a stopTimeout value gives you time between the moment the task state change event is received and the point at which the container is forcefully stopped.

 • The **SIGTERM** signal must be received from within the container to perform any cleanup actions.

 ***Optional Exercise:***

-Try changing the Capacity Provider Strategy by assigning different weightrs to FARGATE and FARGATE_SPOT Capacity Providers and update the service.
+Try changing the capacity provider strategy by assigning different weights to FARGATE and FARGATE_SPOT capacity providers and update the service.

 ***Congratulations !!!*** you have successfully completed the workshop!!!.